abpframework/abp/docs/en/Customizing-Application-Modules-Overriding-Services.md

 You could completely **re-write** the entire business logic for a user creation without calling the base method.

+> It's better to add the attribute `[RemoteService(IsEnabled = false)]` if the [Auto API Controllers](API/Auto-API-Controllers.md) is enabled, otherwise the extra APIs for MyIdentityUser will be generated.

 ### Example: Overriding a Domain Service

 ````csharp